 Variety can be achieved with creativity and minimal input

 Cooking is encouraged

 Bertina is a certified culinary nutritionist who believes that everyone can improve their health starting in their kitchens.
 Whether newly diagnosed with IBD or struggling with ongoing digestive issues, she can teach you the fundamentals of how to use real and delicious foods to heal.

-Colleen’s role as a clinical nutritionist at the Inflammatory Bowel Disease Center at Weill Cornell Medicine and in private practice, instructor of Cornell medical students, adjunct professor of nutrition graduate students at New York University, and national lecturer has made her a go-to resource for physicians, patients, dietitians and nutritionists seeking answers to their IBD-nutrition questions.
+Colleen is a registered dietitian nutritionist in private practice with 10+ years experience counseling patients with complex gastrointestinal (GI) conditions.
+She created the nutrition program at the IBD Center at Weill Cornell Medicine in New York City.
+Her role as GI nutritionist, adjunct professor at New York University, and national lecturer on IBD and nutrition has made her a go-to resource for physicians, patients, dietitians and others seeking answers to their IBD-nutrition questions.

 Scott comes from the patient side as someone who

 Sign up for actionable meal plans, nutrition content, eating tips, and special offers!

 Wellness By Food

 Disclaimer: This website is for informational purposes only and is in no way intended as medical counseling or medical advice.
 Results may vary.